redwolfsecurity/axibase_dockers/README.md

 `COLLECTOR_CONFIG` is the semicolon-separated sequence of instructions to edit configuration files imported into Collector.

-Each instruction should be specified in the format `file_name.xml:/path/to/properties_file` or `file_name.xml:key1=value1,key2=value2` and will cause the attributes in the XML file to be updated with new values prior to importing the file into Collector.
+Each instruction should be specified in the format `file_name.xml:/path/to/properties_file` or `file_name.xml:key1=value1,key2=value2` and causes the attributes in the XML file to be updated with new values prior to importing the file into Collector.

 Instructions can be specified as follows: